 Chimneys need to be kept in better order than other brickwork because they can fall down and they are heavy and they never fall anywhere but onto the roof and always at night and always right over your bed and that seriously ruins an otherwise good nights kip!
-If you live in a “Victorian” street, take a look at some of the stacks.

 Taller than usual aren’t they?
 I bet there are one or two leaning as well and I bet that lean is towards the roof.

 Older chimneys were generally built with weaker mortar than those on modern or even 1930’s houses.
-Wind action is constantly whipping this away, if your chimney is leaning

-just a little bit or you can see it needs pointing, get it done.
+Wind action is constantly whipping this away, if your chimney is leaning just a little bit or you can see it needs pointing, get it done.

 It will never be cheaper than now.
-In 10 more years, it will be leaning

-a lot and a rebuild will obviously cost a lot more.
 There are a few considerations when repointing that are even more relevant when rebuilding or removing……….
-Scaffolding will be necessary, and it will have to lay on the roof .

-tiles particularly, are difficult to find nowadays, especially if you would like to fit second hand ones, which blend in better.
+This will break some of the tiles/slates.
+Some tiles particularly, are difficult to find nowadays, especially if you would like to fit second hand ones, which blend in better.
 This is particularly relevant with chimney removal, when a couple of square metres of tiles/slates may be necessary.
-Who will remove any aerial and where will it be fixed during the work (you don’t want to miss Newsnight do you)!

 Most importantly, who will refix it….the builder, or someone who knows what he’s doing.

-you know that the old mortar needs to be raked out to a depth of 15mm.
-He won’t do this of course but at least he might make an effort to, particularly on the really visible faces.
-Also make sure you know what type of pointing is necessary.
-“Bucket handle” will do for a sixties house but looks rubbish on a Victorian one.
 If your chimney is shared with the neighbouring house, (called a party chimney; just look for the balloons), will you try and persuade them to join in the fun or are you just going to repoint your side?
 That will mean talking to them of course.
 If it’s just your side, make sure the builder and particularly the scaffolder, are told to keep off the neighbours' roof.

-rebuilt, where will the builder stop his demolition?
+If the chimney is being rebuilt, where will the builder stop his demolition?
 (He has to knock it down before he can rebuild it doesn’t he)?
 If the whole stack is to come down, as opposed to just the fancy bit at the top (in the case of a Victorian chimney say), the demolition usually stops one or 2 courses above the existing flashings, providing they are sound.

-If it’s just the top few courses of “corbelling” brickwork (that’s the correct name for the fancy bit at the top), that are being rebuilt, make sure you both know just how much
+If it’s just the top few courses of “corbelling” brickwork (that’s the correct name for the fancy bit at the top), that are being rebuilt, make sure you both know just how much is being demolished and make sure he sticks to the plan!

 When rebuilding, it is vital that the new stack is rebuilt as tall as the old one was.
 Chimneys are the height they are for a reason.
 That was far better understood in “the olden days” when they were used seriously.
 Even if you don’t intend to light a fire now, in 20 years time when you can’t afford the gas bills anymore, you will be burning the fences and floorboards to keep warm at night.

-new lead ones.
-Don’t let him return the old stuff and don’t accept anything but lead.
-Also, is he going to try and fit them, or is he getting a proper roofer in?
 Make sure he temporarily “blocks up” each of the fireplaces served by the chimney.
 Even if he is only pointing it, lots of soot and “bits” will come rattling down, ricochet into the room and give you an apoplectic fit.
 If a brick comes down it will kill the cat!

 What about the old chimney pots?